Your complete guide to Legal Operations and how in-house Legal teams benefit.

 Ultimately, Legal Operations helps in-house legal to manage risk better, choose and implement the right legal tech tools, and ensure and monitor compliance.
 In this way, they help the entire business to automate and accelerate manual-but-business-crucial workflows.

-Legal Operations competencies
+The 12 Legal Operations core competencies

 Legal Operations brings a lot of value to businesses, but the function is still (relatively) novel.